 So far, marketing automation is a little short of mainstream in the modern era of digitalization.
 The reasons why automation is inevitable for the successful growth of your business are: generating and nurturing leads, personalized customer journey, smarter decisions based on better data, 360-degree view of your customers and much more.

 As it stands today, the competition in the business world has reached cutthroat levels, and the marketing landscape is not an exception.
 As all marketing experts strive to keep their brand names at the forefront of their customers’ minds, adopting a marketing automation software seems like the perfect solution.

 - Top 5 Onboarding Practices to Skyrocket Your Retention Rates

-- Top 4 Most Innovative Types of Push Notifications for Maximizing Customer Engagement
+- Top 4 Most Innovative Types of Push Notifications for Maximizing Customer Experience and Engagement

 - Should You Care About Data Enrichment?
 Beyond any Doubt!

 If you need support with preparing your company for marketing automation or selecting the right system for your needs, do not hesitate to contact Alite International.
 We can also assist you with getting familiar with AWS Cognito or any other AWS service that might take you the extra mile.